-Please see pages 6 and 7 in this guide for advanced and honors placement criteria.

-- It is recommended that students achieve "Master" level on STAAR in the content area of Advanced interest. - If a student is moving from an "on-level" class to an Advanced class, a minimum grade of 90 is required.
-This grade will help ensure success at a more rigorous pace and content. - Summer work is a requirement for Honors Algebra I and Honors Spanish I. The summer assignments are due the first day of class after the summer break and will be graded and/or tested in some format. - A high degree of academic rigor is expected in every Advanced course.
+- Please see pages 7 and 8 in this guide for advanced and honors placement criteria. - It is recommended that students achieve "Master" level on STAAR in the content area of Advanced interest. - If a student is moving from an "on-level" class to an Advanced class, a minimum grade of 85-90 is required depending on the subject.
+This grade will help ensure success at a more rigorous pace and content. - A high degree of academic rigor is expected in every Advanced course.
 Consequently, grades are affected.
-Students must recognize that challenging coursework can result in lower grades if class expectations are not met. - A parent and student signed advanced/honors contract must be on file in each advanced/honors course taken. - Advanced courses offered at HJH are:

-ELA 7, 8

-Math 7, 8
+Students must recognize that challenging coursework can result in lower grades if class expectations are not met. - A parent and student signed advanced/honors contract must be on file in each advanced/honors course taken. - Advanced courses offered at HJH are: - ELA 7, 8 Math 7 Science 7, 8 History 7, 8 - Honors courses offered for High School Credit are:

-Science 7, 8

-History 7, 8

-Honors courses offered for High School Credit are:

-Honors Algebra I

-Honors Spanish I
+Honors Algebra I Honors Spanish I